 Among the tactics Trocchi envisioned was the creation of a million-strong invisible army or who’s who of fellow travelling “technicians” or “cosmonauts”, who would pool their creative efforts into an international “Cultural Engineering Co-operative” (Slater 36) — which would itself include an ever-expanding portfolio of ideas and articles, otherwise known as the “sigma folio”, and the foundation of a number of what he called “spontaneous universities” or Sigma Centers.

-Such would-be experiments were not designed to placate the sceptical or the half-hearted.
+Such experiments were not designed to placate the sceptical or the half-hearted.
 They were or were meant to be full-throttle counter examples of institutional life as it could be.

 As for Trocchi’s particular experiment, he put it in a number of ways, both more or less sensible, but always with enthusiasm: